EB-Merrimack/Network-Security-CSC3055_Project-1_imageencryption_McnultyBrownZola/README.md

 - **Photo Encryption:**
   Photos are encrypted with AES in CBC mode using PKCS5Padding.
 The AES key is encrypted using the user’s ElGamal public key.

+- **Photo Sharing:**
+  To share a photo with another user, the application uses the idea of a key block that stores the user name and key associated with it.
+Each entry in the key block is encrypted under a user's public key of the ephemeral key associated with the image.
+To get the other user's key, the application uses the public key ring, where the users information is stored.

 - **Photo Export:**
   To export (decrypt) a photo, the application automatically loads the corresponding private key from the `key_data` folder based on the username.
 The decrypted photo is then saved as a JPG file.